 Begin with a soil test to determine pH and nutrient levels so that corrections can be made if needed.
 A pH of 6.5 is the point where nitrogen, phosphorous, and potassium (NPK), plus trace minerals are most easily available to your flowers.
-Arid regions tend to have alkaline soils and regions with heavy rainfall tend to have acidic soils.
+You can pick up a test at your local gardening center or send a sample to your local extension office.

 Dig a BIG HOLE.
 It is the single most important factor in growing beautiful, large rose bushes.
-The hole needs to be 2’ x 2’ to give the roots room to spread since plant roots tend to stay inside the holes that they are planted in.
-By digging a big hole, the roots have room to spread.
-The more area the roots cover, the better the rose can absorb water and nutrients providing the desired top growth.
+The hole needs to be 2’ x 2’ to give the roots room to spread since plant roots tend to stay inside the holes they are planted in.

 Water newly planted roses 2 to 3 times per week until established.
-Afterwards, give them a deep watering (2 inches) once a week or, if extremely warm, twice a week.
+Afterward, give them a deep watering, (2 inches) once a week, or if extremely warm, twice a week.

-Water at the base of the plants to keep the foliage dry and prevent diseases.
+Always water at the base of the plants to keep the foliage dry and prevent diseases.
 Well-watered roses are more disease resistant, as water deprivation stresses plants and makes them susceptible to disease and pests.
-If that is not an option, water early in the day making sure the rose has time to dry out before nightfall.
+If you cannot water at the base of the plant, water early in the day making sure the rose has time to dry out before nightfall.

 Water well before and after feeding or treating with anything.

-Feed Heirloom's roses with a liquid only fertilizer the first season.
+Feed your roses with a liquid-only fertilizer during the first season.
 Roses are heavy feeders and the granular fertilizers are too hot and will burn the fine baby roots and kill the rose.
-We recommend Alaska Fish Fertilizer which may be used every three weeks while blooming.
+We recommend using our Founder's Fish Fertilizer every 4-6 weeks while blooming.
 Do not use any other fertilizer that starts in a granular form.
 A granular type fertilizer, like our Heirloom Boost and Bloom, can be used during the second season and beyond.